eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Summary

-This RFC changes the methods of `CLIEngine` class returning `Promise` and adds `CLIEngineSync` class for soft-migration.
+This RFC adds a new class `ESLint` that has asynchronous API and deprecates `CLIEngine`.

 ## Motivation

-- Dynamic loading of ES modules requires asynchronous API.
+- Dynamic `import()` has arrived at Stage 4.
+The dynamic loading of ES modules requires asynchronous API.
 Migrating to asynchronous API opens up doors to write plugins/configs with ES modules.
 - Linting in parallel requires asynchronous API.
 We can improve linting logic to run it in parallel.
 And we can improve config loading logic and file enumeration logic to run it in parallel.
 (E.g., load `extends` list, traverse child directories.)

+Because the migration of public API needs long time, we should start to migrate our APIs earlier.

+And the name of `CLIEngine`, our primary API, causes confusion to the community.
+People try `Linter` class at first, then they notice it doesn't work as expected.
+We have a lot of issues that say "please use `CLIEngine` instead."
+The name of new class, `ESLint`, is our primary API clearly.

 ## Detailed Design

-### Change the methods of `CLIEngine` class
+### Add new `ESLint` class

-This RFC changes the following methods as returning `Promise`.
+This RFC adds a new class `ESLint`.
+It has almost the same methods as `CLIEngine`, but the following methods return `Promise`.

 - `executeOnFiles()`
 - `executeOnText()`